davidmoten/cake-pattern/README.md

 Another common use case for injection is to wire in non-singleton instances (that themselves may have dependencies on singleton or non-singleton instances).
 Example 2 demonstrates this:

-These are the classes we are going to convert to use the cake pattern
+These are the classes we are going to convert using the cake pattern:

 ```
 class A(configuration:Configuration, c:C){